- Infertility in women - common causes

 While doctors may not know the exact links between stress & infertility, a series of studies shows the impact is hard to ignore.

 The diagnosis of infertility and the treatment schedules together themselves cause a tremendous amount of emotional turmoil in the couples facing infertility.
-This of course acts as stress boosting factor.

 Most recent research has documented that measures taken to lower the stress factor in infertile couples does show a significant increase in pregnancy rates.